WAAY-TV: History

 Smith Broadcasting sold WAAY-TV to GOCOM Broadcasting (originally Grapevine Communications, later renamed Piedmont Communications) in 1999.
 The Smith family, who previously owned broadcasting properties in Birmingham before coming to Huntsville, was the last local owner of a Huntsville television station as rivals WHNT-TV and WAFF had been sold to larger corporations years before.
 WZDX, which was the first station in northern Alabama not affiliated with the traditional networks or the educational television system, has always belonged to outside interests.
 The Smith family also, at various times, owned radio stations in Fort Walton Beach, Florida and South Pittsburg, Tennessee.
 Between 1969 and 1982, all three of Huntsville's major-network affiliates (WAAY included) had studios located beside its transmitters and towers on Monte Sano.

 After a 1982 fire gutted the building of WAFF, that station and later WHNT moved offices and production facilities into the city itself employing microwave relays to send signals to the transmitters.
 Only WAAY continues to maintain its full operations on Monte Sano Boulevard.
 WHIQ-TV, which is a PBS member station, serves as a translator relay of Alabama Public Television with programming originating from Birmingham, not Huntsville.
 On September 4, 2003, the 1000 ft broadcasting tower leased by WAAY collapsed, killing three people.

-In 2006, Piedmont Broadcasting agreed to sell WAAY to Calkins Media, a Pennsylvania-based company that owned several small newspapers in Pennsylvania and two other television stations, (WWSB in Sarasota, Florida and WTXL in Tallahassee, Florida).
+In 2006, Piedmont Broadcasting agreed to sell WAAY to Calkins Media, a Pennsylvania-based company that owned several small newspapers in Pennsylvania and two television stations in Florida, WWSB in Sarasota and WTXL in Tallahassee.
 The sale to Calkins became official on February 1, 2007.
 WAAY was Calkins' only broadcasting property outside of Florida.

 On April 11, 2016, it was reported that Calkins would exit the broadcasting industry and sell its stations to Raycom Media.
 As Raycom already owned WAFF, WAAY's license was instead to be sold to American Spirit Media, with Raycom operating the station under a shared services agreement.
 However, on August 26, 2016, Calkins agreed to instead sell WAAY to Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners.
 The sale was completed on April 30, 2017, making WAAY a sister station to adjacent market station WTVA in Tupelo, Mississippi.
 In October 2019, Allen Media Broadcasting announced that it would acquire eleven of Heartland Media's television stations, including WAAY and WTVA, for $290 million.

-Programming

-Syndicated programming

-Syndicated programming on WAAY includes Entertainment Tonight, The Doctors, Jeopardy! and Live with Kelly and Ryan.
-Jeopardy!s sister game show, Wheel of Fortune, airs on NBC affiliate WAFF, making the Tennessee Valley one of the few regions of the country in which the two game shows, which have always been produced by the same packager, do not air on the same station.
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WAAY).
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WAAY, to Gray Media for $171 million; in the Huntsville market, this would create a duopoly with WAFF.